Appendix A

 base speed: Each size category has a base speed that indicates how far creatures of that size category can generally move.
 For details, see Base Speed.

-briefly: An effect that lasts briefly, or a brief effect, lasts until after the end of the next round after the effect was applied.
+briefly: An effect that lasts briefly is called a brief effect.
+A brief effect lasts through the end of the next round after the effect was applied.

 body armor: Body armor is a form of armor that you wear on your body.
 For details, see Armor.